rishabh0x00/ArtFi/README.md

 ### Testing a package
 Sui includes support for the Move testing framework.
 Using the framework, you can write unit tests that analyze Move code much like test frameworks for other languages, such as the built-in Rust testing framework or the JUnit framework for Java.

-Use the following command to test package:
+Use the following command to test the package:

 `sui move test`